spencermountain/dumpster-dive/README.md

 ### Addendum:
 #### \_ids
 since wikimedia makes all pages have globally unique titles, we also use them for the mongo `_id` fields.
 The benefit is that if it crashes half-way through, or if you want to run it again, running this script repeatedly will not multiply your data.
-We do a 'upsert' on record.
+We do a 'upsert' on the record.

 #### encoding special characters
 mongo has some opinions on special-characters in some of its data.
 It is weird, but we're using this [standard(ish)](https://stackoverflow.com/a/30254815/168877) form of encoding them: